 Some users have a misconception that if you grab an edge display phone, the phone’s touchscreen will not work because while grabbing, the edges of the display are touched so it will not operate.
 But it is a wrong idea.
 There is a feature named ‘palm rejection’ that allows the user to use the phone while grabbing into the hands without any problem.

-So, this is all about curved display phones; their histories, advantages, and disadvantages.
+So, this is all about “Curved Screen Phones: Pros & Cons”.
 I hope you all understand all the information regarding this topic.
 If still any queries remain, don’t hesitate to comment below.
 Thank you for appreciating my work.